Graceland University: Activities and organizations

 Graceland has over 50 clubs and organizations for students.
 Between Graceland student government and the campus clubs and organizations, over 250 official leadership positions are available.

 Graceland student government programs are a popular student activity, particularly for sophomore and junior students on campus.

-Intramurals are one of the most popular campus activities, with over 47% student participation.
+Intramural sports are one of the most popular campus activities, with over 47% student participation.
 Intramural teams are divided by House and level of competition.

 Other popular student clubs include the Association for Computing Machinery (ACM), International Club, Community Development Club, Enactus, Outdoor Club, Sustainability Club, Investment Club and the popular Lettuce Club, which meets once a year to have a lettuce eating competition, and the winner becomes the president for the next year.